0xh3xa/algorithms/README.md

 ## Key-indexed counting

-* We have been stopped in sort at Heap sort
+* We stopped in sorting algorithm at Heap sort

     - Lower bound ~ N lg N compares required by any compared-based algorithm

-    - Q. Can e do better (despite the lower bound) ?
+    - Q. Can e do better (despite the lower bound)?

         + A. Yes if e don't depend o key compares